-Beginning with her work for Senator Daniel P. Moynihan in Washington, DC, Ms. Cornfeld established a track record of impact in a variety of areas, targeting vulnerable populations.
-A Washington Post editorial praised the effort she led in New York City addressing disengaged, chronically absent youth as “an example of what’s possible,” and the U.S. Conference of Mayors similarly praised that effort as a “model for other cities.”
+Beginning with her work for former Sen. Daniel P. Moynihan (D-NY) in Washington, D.C., Ms. Cornfeld established a track record of impact in a variety of areas, targeting vulnerable populations.
+A Washington Post editorial praised the effort she led in New York City addressing disengaged, chronically absent youth as “an example of what’s possible,” and the United States.
+The Conference of Mayors similarly praised that effort as a “model for other cities.”

 As a federal civil rights prosecutor, Ms. Cornfeld led a series of high-profile public corruption, police abuse, and human trafficking cases resulting in her twice receiving the U.S. Attorney General’s Director’s Award for outstanding performance.
-Prior to that she was appointed Deputy Chief Counsel of the NYC Commission to Investigate Alleged Police Corruption (the “Mollen Commission”) where she helped develop and lead investigations of alleged police corruption, brutality, and system failures, which resulted in NYC’s creation of a permanent police oversight commission.
-She was a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison and served as a law clerk to the Honorable Pierre N. Leval, SDNY (now U.S. 2nd Circuit).
+Prior to that she was appointed deputy chief counsel of the City of New York Commission to Investigate Allegations of Police Corruption and the Anti-Corruption Procedures of the Police Department (the “Mollen Commission”) where she helped develop and lead investigations of alleged police corruption, brutality, and system failures, which resulted in New York City’s creation of a permanent police oversight commission.
+She was a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison and served as a law clerk to the Honorable Pierre N. Leval, SDNY (now U.S. Second Circuit).

-Articles written by Ms. Cornfeld have appeared in a variety of publications, including the Washington Post, the New York Times, Newsweek magazine, NY Law Journal, and Huffington Post.
+Articles written by Ms. Cornfeld have appeared in a variety of publications, including The Washington Post, The New York Times, Newsweek, New York Law Journal, and Huffington Post.
 Her media appearances include national news shows on NBC, ABC, PBS, and others in the areas of civic engagement, education, and policing.